-For those of us old enough to remember or consider as a modern day classics enthusiast, playing video arcade games at your favorite restaurant was considered the ultimate in entertainment.
+For those of us old enough to remember or consider as a modern day classics enthusiast, playing retro arcade games at your favorite restaurant was considered the ultimate in entertainment.
 Some of the early titles of the 80s local arcade included: Ms. Pacman, Asteroids, Centipede, Space Invaders and Galaxian.
 Did you know that Galaga is a sequel to Galaxian?
 I always thought Galaga was the first.
 But, Galaxian was introduced in 1979 by Namco.
 One of my favorites was Gaplus.
 The game itself has a somewhat complicated lineage.

 Galaxian took the popular style of Space Invaders and gained a great deal of attention in it’s own right by being among the first video games ever to include a full color monitor and dive bombing enemy aliens.
 Slower paced and more challenging than Galaga, Galaxian contains no dual ship abilities nor challenge stages.
 The big challenge of the game was nailing the enemy flagship escorts, then the flagship itself to gain big points.

 All these decades later, Galaga has clearly gained a stronger grip in pop culture history than Galaxian, but failed to sell as many coin-op units in North America as it’s 1979 counterpart.
 Galaxian sold 50,000 legal units stateside to Galaga’s 40,000.